Get a bridging loan to buy and renovate a property to sell

 by Jennifer Stevenson

-If you’ve found a property that offers scope for you to refurbish and sell on at a profit, but you don't have your own funds to cover the purchase price or renovations, you could be looking for a short term loan to make it possible.
+If you’ve found a property that offers scope for you to refurbish and sell at a profit but don't have your own funds to cover the purchase price or renovations, you could be looking for a short-term loan to make it possible.

 The cost and flexibility of this loan could make all the difference to the success of your project.